 Manizales de mi Alma

 Tour the city of Manizales via public transportation for a unique experience among the locals, while bargain hunting for Colombian keepsakes and indigenous-made purses and other wares.
 Choose among other points of interest to visit as well, such as the aerial gondola lift, which crosses the city to Chipre, the city’s highest point.

 Café Cultural La Tarima

 Hang out at the popular coffee shop for college students near our base camp hotel to enjoy live music & artistic performances, game boards and delicious specialty coffee drinks.

 Juan Valdez Café

-After serving in rural farm communities for a few days, part of the grand finale is visiting this high-end coffee shop in Manizales, where you will experience a stark contrast in culture.
+After serving in rural farm communities for a few days, part of the grand finale is visiting this high-end coffee shop in Manizales, where you will experience a stark contrast in cultures.
 For example, you’ll see Colombians at the coffee shop who can easily spend $2-5 on a leisurely coffee drink as part of the economic renaissance in the city, while the communities you have just served may only make that much in one day.

 Zumba at the Park

 Watch or join dozens of locals doing Zumba at the park on a Friday night.
 The contagious Latin beat and enthusiasm of the participants will draw you in!

 Sharing with the Community

 Practice English with bilingual 6th grade children.
-They love to sing popular English songs with you and hear all about life in the U.S.
+They would love to sing popular English songs with you and hear all about life in the U.S.

 Dance Night Out

 People-watch & dance with the locals while enjoying traditional regional dance music in a safe and fun setting.

 Tejo & Billiards